-- All applications will be reviewed by the program’s Scientific Steering Committee.
+- All applications will be reviewed by the Program Directors.

 - The student-mentor matching process will begin immediately after the application deadline and continue until all places in the program are filled.

-- Students will be matched with mentors based on the student’s statement of interests and availability of research projects.
-Applicants may learn about potential mentors below under “Meet our Mentors.”
+- Students will be matched with a mentor based on the student’s interests and mentor’s availability.
+Applicants may learn about potential mentors under “Meet our Mentors” (below).

 - Students will be notified of a potential match in the program and will meet with the mentor to discuss possible research projects.
-Following that meeting, the student and mentor will provide feedback to the program’s committee to indicate whether they have agreed to work together.
+Following that meeting, the student and mentor will provide feedback to the Program Directors to indicate whether they have agreed to work together.

 Other Summer Research Opportunities

 View the list of institutions participating in the Boehringer Ingelheim Veterinary Scholars Program.